-KIPP Comienza adheres to the attached KIPP SoCal Public Schools EL Master Plan and comply with all federal, state, and judicial mandates for English Learners.
-Given the demographics of the Los Angeles Unified School District, KIPP Comienza expects that a significant number of our students will be classified as English Learners.
-KIPP Comienza is dedicated to providing these students with an exceptional education and transitioning them into English proficiency through the use of our schools' services and teaching methods.
-KIPP Comienza is committed to reclassifying all English Learners who enroll as Kindergarteners by fourth grade.
-For students enrolling in fifth grade or later, we are committed to implementing more individualized supports and reclassification goals to account for greater diversity in these students' proficiency gaps.
-For example, our Launch to Literacy curriculum is divided into three levels, A-C, to allow for targeted placement and differentiated supports depending on a student's unique level of proficiency.
-Our Link to Literacy curriculum is also differentiated by three levels, D-F, in which EL students read to learn by focusing on building vocabulary, reading comprehension, and language skills to boost their ability to keep up with grade-level English content.
-KIPP Comienza recognizes the importance of valuing students' native languages and reinforces an appreciation for the cultures, customs, and languages of all its students through the school's core curriculum, enrichment programs, elective course offerings, and character building curriculum.
-It is the goal of KIPP Comienza that all students will leave the school proficient in the English language and with pride and support for their home languages.
+KIPP Ignite Academy adheres to the attached KIPP SoCal Public Schools EL Master Plan and comply with all federal, state, and judicial mandates for English Learners.
+Given the demographics of the Los Angeles Unified School District, we expect that a significant number of our students will be classified as English Learners.
+Ignite is dedicated to providing these students with an exceptional education and transitioning them into English proficiency through the use of our schools' services and teaching methods.
+Our school will be committed to reclassifying all English Learners who enroll as Kindergarteners by fourth grade.
+Our Launch to Literacy curriculum is divided into three levels, A-C, to allow for targeted placement and differentiated supports depending on a student's unique level of proficiency.
+Our Link to Literacy curriculum will also be differentiated by three levels, D-F, in which EL students read to learn by focusing on building vocabulary, reading comprehension, and language skills to boost their ability to keep up with grade-level English content.
+We recognize the importance of valuing students' native languages and reinforces an appreciation for the cultures, customs, and languages of all its students through the school's core curriculum, enrichment programs, elective course offerings, and character building curriculum.
+It is our school's goal that all students leave their schools proficient in the English language and with pride and support for their home languages.